robertx7476/sep10-freedom-project/blog/entry02.md

 ### Skills

 #### Attention to detail
 Again like in the first blog Attention to detail is important.
 When I reread my paragraphs I caught grammar mistakes like writing biodiversity ***biodiverstiy*** and needs to ***neeeds***.
 And after I finished writing everything I created a google doc and copy and pasted this whole blog onto it to check for grammar mistakes.
-I was thinking that there were none so I was suprised when I saw the red line and saw that I spelled technologies *techonolgies*, so I wouldn't have caught this grammar mistake if I didn't check with docs. when I clicked preview I noticed that I wrote *[a website] and (the link to the website)* and it didn't work.
-Then I saw that it was because I accidentally flipped the brackets and parentheses, so I flipped them and it fixed it.
+I was thinking that there were none so I was suprised when I saw the red line and saw that I spelled technologies *techonolgies*, so I wouldn't have caught this grammar mistake if I didn't check with docs.
 #### Debugging

-Since writing blog 1
+I did some debugging in this blog.
+I looked at what was wrong, and thought about what it should look like.
+For example my code said (website)[da link to the website], so I tinkered and thought about how to fix it so I flipped them and it fixed it. [website](totally-da-link)

+### During the process of writing this blog.
+I wrote a ton of this blog and did a grammar check on a doc cause I remembered Mr.Mueller talking about trying that so I did.
+Then I continued writing the blog.
+When I was almost finished I was moving my mouse and accidentally clicked ***entry03.md*** and I was shocked then went back to entry 2 and I had a literal heart attack.
+Then I remembered that I put this entry in the doc so I went to the doc and most of the blog was there.
 [Previous](entry01.md) | [Next](entry03.md)

 [Home](../README.md)